Newcastle in the 80s & 90s

 If you’re heading to the Toon, check out a great Newcastle Guide Book HERE.
 (Not least because it’s author shares a surname with my high school English teacher.)

 I’d also recommended staying at Newcastle’s top-rated hotel, the Staybridge Suites, which you can see HERE.
-The location, standard and value for money are pretty unbeatable.
-For more on present-day Newcastle, click HERE, or you can read all about the Toon nightlife HERE.

 Note – This post may contain affiliate links.
 If you buy via these, I may earn a small fee.
 This has absolutely no effect on the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.